mikesigs/academic-kickstart/content/post/building-azure-functions-with-fsharp-and-vscode/1-setup.md

 ### 2) Install F\#

-If you have Visual Studio installed, perhaps you included support for F#.
+If you have Visual Studio installed, perhaps you've already included support for F#.
 If that's the case, you can skip this step.
 If not, then head over to [fsharp.org](http://fsharp.org/) and download the appropriate version for your system.

-### 3) Install the Ionide plugins for Visual Studio Code
+### 3) Install the Ionide Plugins for Visual Studio Code

 If you've done any F# development in VS Code, then you almost certainly have these installed.
 If not, you'll soon come to learn that **Ionide is awesome!**